telerik/fiddler-everywhere-docs/user-guide/composer.md

 ### Body

 The **Body** section enables you to manually specify the data that should be sent with the request.
-By default a key-value UI is activated (you could change it to raw UI via the drop-down in the top-right corner of the section)..
+By default a key-value UI is activated (you can change it to raw UI through the drop-down in the top-right corner of the section)..
 The **Body** comes with several specific editors as follows:

 - Text
 - JSON